Grazen0/blog/posts/chip-8/specs-overview.md

 To put it simple, you can imagine the memory of the CHIP-8 as an array of 8-bit numbers with the length 4096.
 Therefore, values can be addressed with the indexes 0-4095.
 The memory mainly stores program instructions and sprite data (Don't worry, we'll get into sprites later).

 When a program is loaded into a CHIP-8 emulator, its contents are copied into memory starting at address `0x200`, or 512 in decimal.
-This is due to the fact that, back in the COSMAC VIP, the original CHIP-8 interpreter itself occupied the first 512 bytes of available memory.
-Of course, occupying program memory isn't an issue nowadays, but virtually every existing CHIP-8 program expects itself to be loaded into address `0x200`.
+This offset exists due to the fact that, back in the COSMAC VIP, the original CHIP-8 interpreter itself occupied the first 512 bytes of available memory.
+Of course, occupying program memory isn't an issue nowadays, but virtually every existing CHIP-8 program expects itself to be loaded starting at address `0x200`.

 ### Program counter

-The program counter is just a 16-bit number that points to the current instruction in memory.
+Labelled `PC`, the program counter is just a 16-bit number that points to the current instruction in memory.
 Therefore, it's incremented by a certain amount on each instruction.
 Simple!

 ### Registers